BioBoost/course-linux-essentials/docs/10_linux_on_the_raspberry_pi/README.md

 You can download the latest image of Raspbian via the Raspberry Pi website ([https://www.raspberrypi.org/downloads/](https://www.raspberrypi.org/downloads/)).
 Make sure to pick the "Raspbian Buster with desktop" edition.
 You do not need to extract the archive as this will be done by the flash tool.

-The current Raspbian version at the moment of this writing is of September with a Linux kernel version of 4.19.
+The current Raspbian version at the moment of this writing is of February with a Linux kernel version of 4.19.
 You can always check out the release notes on [http://downloads.raspberrypi.org/raspbian/release_notes.txt](http://downloads.raspberrypi.org/raspbian/release_notes.txt).

 The Raspberry website also offers a lite edition of Raspbian.
 This is the same distro but without a graphical desktop environment.
 If you were to attach a display to the Raspberry Pi, all you would see would be a TTY with a login prompt.
 If you require a GUI, you will need to download the normal desktop image.